 1. Extended Equipment Lifespan

 Commercial espresso machines cost anywhere from $5,000 to $20,000.
 Without regular descaling and part replacements, scale buildup can destroy boilers within two years.
 The Specialty Coffee Association's 2025 Equipment Guide notes that proper maintenance doubles the average lifespan of a machine.
-For St. Petersburg's hard water (our municipal supply averages 180 ppm hardness), descaling every three months is non-negotiable.
+For St. Petersburg's hard water, descaling every three months is non-negotiable.

 2. Consistent Coffee Quality